 We encourage others to support these and similar programs that develop diverse leaders in news, among them: ONA’s Women’s Leadership programs, Poynter’s Women’s Leadership programs, ProPublica’s Summer Data Institute, or student-focused efforts including NextGenRadio and the ONA Student Newsroom, or university-based efforts.

 API creates research about practices for empathy and listening, skills which help news organizations serve diverse communities.
-And we are exploring the potential for mainstream news organizations to collaborate with ethnic media organizations in an ongoing series of reports.
+And we have explored the potential for mainstream news organizations to collaborate more regularly with ethnic media organizations in a series of reports.

 We also look for efforts at specific newsrooms that we can lift up, assist or help spread.
 One such initiative is The Tennessean’s series of in-person conversations with particular community groups in Nashville that traditionally were disconnected from the organization.
 That effort is featured in an API essay collection, and is a model to which we often point others.

 We do all this from a point of humility.
 We are but one organization, and more of a committed ally than a primary leader, compared with diversity-dedicated organizations like the Maynard Institute or UNITY, minority associations like the National Association of Black Journalists, Asian American Journalists Association or the National Lesbian and Gay Journalists Association, or training efforts like NextGenRadio or ASNE’s Emerging Leaders program — to name only a few who devote their energies to these topics.